 Press Release Examples

 In this press release example, FIT did a great job using the standard press release format.
 The headline is clear and concise and provides a snippet of the rest of the information in the release.
 The press release also uses a subheading to provide additional text that supports the main idea.
-The dateline, separated from the rest of the text to make it clear.
-Also, while the paragraphs are short and broken into more than three body paragraphs.
-The Inverted Pyramid style is used to present the essential information initially with additional support information to follow.
+The dateline is separated from the rest of the text to make it clear.
+While the paragraphs are short and broken into more than three body paragraphs, the Inverted Pyramid style is used to present the essential information initially with additional support information to follow.
 There is also a quote from a high-ranking member of the FIT to increase the credibility of the press release.

 In this partnership press release example, Nestlé does a great job following the standard press release format.
 The dateline is presented right at the beginning, along with their logo.
 The difference between this press release and the others before it is that rather than making the dateline bold and separating it from the lead paragraph with dashes, they have included it before the headline.
 This is perfectly all right because the dateline still clearly highlighted.
 The headline of the press release is also self-explanatory and provides just enough information to entice audiences.

-When it comes to the body paragraphs, rather than having lengthy ones.
-The press release presented information in shorter sections that pack a punch.
+Rather than having lengthy paragraphs, this press release presents information in shorter sections that pack a punch.
 The press release also includes quotes from influential members of both the Nespresso and Starbucks teams.
-Which adds credibility to the partnership.
-Finally, the contact information provided clarifies that there are two media contacts from both companies.
-Who journalists can contact for additional information.
+This adds credibility to the partnership.
+Finally, the contact information provided clarifies that there are two media contacts from both companies who journalists can contact for additional information.

 This award press release example clearly and concisely describes an award given to GHL Systems by global payment solutions company Ingenico.
 The headline itself is self-explanatory, stating that the company has received two awards.
-Even so, the press release’s subheading provides even more detail into the titles of the awards provided.
-The dateline is clearly state to include.
-The city and the date that the press release was creat and separate by a dash.
+Even so, the press release’s subheading provides even more detail about the titles of the awards provided.
+The dateline is clearly stated to include the city and the date the press release was created and separated by a dash.
 The body paragraphs also provide a clear explanation of why the company received the award.
 The press release includes the logos of both companies to distinguish the companies involved with the award.
-Finally, the contact information is very clearly state and provides access to someone who ranks highly in the company.
+Finally, the contact information is very clearly stated and provides access to someone who ranks highly in the company.

 In this charitable initiative press release, the format is slightly different.
-Rather than having the contact information at the bottom as in the previous examples.
-It is located at the beginning of the release.
-Also, the headline is concise and straightforward to describe the rest of the press release.
-However, it also seems that the press release is focus on the local community or audiences who know what “Empty Bowls” is.
+Rather than having the contact information at the bottom as in the previous examples, it is located at the beginning of the release.
+Additionally, the headline is concise and straightforward to describe the rest of the press release.
+However, it also seems that the press release is focused on the local community or audiences who know what “Empty Bowls” is.
 The dateline usually presents the location and date in one line, but in this example, it is separate.

 In this crisis communications press release example, Target does an excellent job creating a clear headline to discuss how they are trying to fix the crisis.
-Since the press release gets right down to business.
-There is no subheading, but the dateline is clearly stated with the location and date.
-The lead paragraph is also apparent to present the immediate course of action that the company is planning to take regarding thiscrisis.
+Since the press release gets right down to business, there is no subheading, but the dateline is clearly stated with the location and date.
+The lead paragraph is also apparent to present the immediate course of action that the company is planning to take regarding this crisis.
 The press release also does an excellent job of adding important links for people looking for more information and gain tips on avoiding any data breach problems in the future.
-Especially with a crisis communication press release.
-It is essential to add a quote from a high-ranking company member to add credibility and instill trust.
+With a crisis communication press release, it is essential to add a quote from a high-ranking company member to add credibility and instill trust.

 Regardless of what kind of press release you are trying to create, it is essential to include the basic information.
-So that media professionals and audiences can access information more easily.
-The whole idea behind creating a press release is to gain media attention.
-In order to do this, your press release needs to not only have newsworthy information.
-But also follow a standard press release format that is effective and clear.
-Failure to do this will result in a press release.
-Which is confusing and rob you of your opportunity for media coverage.
+This way, media professionals and audiences can access information more easily.
+After all, whole idea behind creating a press release is to gain media attention.
+In order to do this, your press release needs to not only have newsworthy information, but also follow a standard press release format.
+Failure to do this will result in a press release which is confusing.
+A confusing press release can easily rob you of a good opportunity for media coverage.